 Privacy issues to consider when publishing school/student information

-The following information is provided to assist schools to manage privacy considerations for the publication of student achievement and school performance data.
+This information assists schools to manage privacy considerations for the publication of student achievement and school performance data.

 Privacy and interpretation of data

 The fundamental principle for reporting performance information is to support school improvement throughout Queensland and to provide a profile of all schools to the community.
-However, the reporting of student achievement information needs to be managed according to appropriate privacy provisions and needs to ensure that publicly available information is accurate and easily interpreted.
+Schools manage the reporting of student achievement information according to appropriate privacy provisions and ensure that publicly available information is accurate and easily interpreted.

-There are many Queensland schools that have small enrolment numbers, particularly at individual year levels.
-For this reason, care needs to be taken not to identify individual students.
-Care also needs to be taken in the interpretation of information where trends may be volatile.
-When reporting on small numbers or 'cohorts' of students, an annual variation in enrolment of just one or two students can have a significant effect on data from one year to the next.
+Many Queensland schools with small enrolment numbers, particularly at individual year levels, take care not to identify individual students and take care with interpreting information where trends may be volatile.
+When reporting on small numbers or 'cohorts' of students, an annual variation in enrolment of just 1 or 2 students can have a significant effect on data from one year to the next.
 This is where setting information in context is of prime importance.

-When publishing information on student achievement and school performance, careful consideration should be given to the nature of reporting where there are fewer than five students in a group, cohort or reporting field or where all persons in a particular group have achieved identical results
+When publishing information on student achievement and school performance, carefully consider the nature of reporting where there are fewer than 5 students in a group, cohort, reporting field or where all persons in a particular group have achieved identical results.

-All published information must maintain the privacy of individual student information and minimise the likelihood of false assumptions and conclusions being inferred from the data.
+All published information must maintain the privacy of individual student information and minimise the likelihood of falsely making assumptions and conclusions from the data.